neilenns/clearancelab/DEVELOPMENT.md

 - **`Clearance Lab (Web)`**
   Runs the Next.js frontend (`apps/web`).
 Great for iterating on the user interface.

+## Database setup

+A MongoDB instance is automatically spun up inside the devcontainer and pre-seeded with example data during initialization.

+- Data is loaded via the [`post-create.sh`](.devcontainer/post-create.sh) script using `mongosh` and `mongoimport`
+- The database is named `clearancelab` and contains:
+  - `scenarios`: sample scenario data
+  - `airportinfo`: airport metadata

+To add or update data:

+1. Add or edit the JSON files under the [`seed/`](.devcontainer/seed/) folder.
+2. Rebuild the devcontainer, or run [`./seed/init.sh`](.devcontainer/seed/init.sh) inside the container to manually re-seed.

+The MongoDB VS Code extension is installed automatically and includes a connection named `Clearance Lab local dev` for access to the local database.
+To access the database from tools like MongoDB Compass, use the value of the `MONGO_DB_CONNECTION_STRING` environment variable from [`devcontainer.json`](.devcontainer/devcontainer.json).

 ## Environment variables

 ### Local development